Cray-HPE/docs-csm/operations/security_and_authentication/API_Authorization.md

 ## `system-compute`

-Authorized for endpoints required by the [Cray Operating System (COS)](../../glossary.md#cray-operating-system-cos) to manage compute nodes and NCN services.
+Authorized for endpoints required by the [User Services Software (USS)](../../glossary.md#user-services-software-uss) to manage compute nodes and NCN services.

 The `system-compute` persona is authorized to make: